 Variable cash remuneration

 The variable cash remuneration is based on the turn-out of established financial goals.
 The satisfaction of criteria for awarding variable cash remuneration shall be measured over a period of one year.
 The variable cash remuneration may correspond to not more than 50 percent of the annual salary for the CEO and other executives.
-Variable cash remuneration shall not qualify for pension benefits.
+Variable cash remuneration may, in individual cases and after resolution from the board of directors, qualify for pension benefits.
 The variable cash remuneration shall be linked to predetermined, well-defined and measurable financial objectives for the Company group, such as the development of sales and the operating profit.
 There may also be individualized measurable financial objectives.
 Weighting is done relatively between the objectives based on which focus management should have.
 The objectives shall be formulated in a way that promotes Pricer’s business strategy and long-term interests, including its sustainability, e.g. by being linked to the business strategy or promote the long-term development of the executives at Pricer.

 Other benefits may include, inter alia, medical insurance and Company cars.
-Such benefits may amount to not more than ten percent of the fixed annual salary.
+Such benefits may amount to not more than 10 percent of the fixed annual salary.

 Further cash remuneration may be awarded as a one time arrangement in extraordinary circumstances, provided that such extraordinary arrangements are either for the purpose of recruiting or retaining executives.
 Such remuneration may not exceed an amount corresponding to the fixed annual salary.
 Resolutions on such remuneration shall be made by the board of directors.